nauam/Courses/docs/developer/01-plugin-development.md

 ### Internationalization/Localization for Zip files

-Since QW Control 2.6.10, Plugins support Internationalization ("i18n") using Java properties files.
+Since Rundeck 2.6.10, Plugins support Internationalization ("i18n") using Java properties files.

 Include a `resources/i18n` directory in your zip file, with localized versions of your Plugin messages.